 net show commit history only displays snapshots taken when you update your switch configuration.
 It does not list any snapshots taken directly with

 snapper.
 To see all the snapshots on the switch, run:

 View Differences between Snapshots

 To see a line by line comparison of changes between two snapshots, run:

 You can view the diff for a single file by specifying the name in the command:

 For a higher level view, displaying the names of changed/added/deleted files only, run:

 You can remove one or more snapshots using both NCLU and snapper.

-To remove a single snapshot or a range of them created with NCLU, run:
+To remove a single snapshot or a range of snapshots created with NCLU, run:

 To remove a single snapshot or a range of snapshots using

 Snapshot 0 is the running configuration.
 You cannot roll back to it or delete it.
 However, you can take a snapshot of it.

 Snapshot 1 is the root file system.

-snapper utility preserves a number of snapshots, and automatically deletes older snapshots once the limit is reached.
+snapper utility preserves a number of snapshots and automatically deletes older snapshots after the limit is reached.
 It does this in two ways.

 snapper preserves 10 snapshots that are labeled important.
 A snapshot is labeled important if it is created when you run

 apt-get.
 To change this number, run:

 NUMBER_LIMIT_IMPORTANT an even number as two snapshots are always taken before and after an upgrade.
 This does not apply to

 NUMBER_LIMIT, described next.

 snapper also deletes unlabeled snapshots.
 By default,

-snapper preserves is 5.
+snapper preserves five snapshots.
 To change this number, run: